 What will Data Collectors have to do to submit the data?

 A DC will interrogate its system to determine whether it had received any valid D0148s in the reporting period.
-If details of the MOA are included (both new or existing as per the J0459 ‘Agent Status’ flag in the D0148) the DC will compare the date the D0148 was received and the date contained in the J0210 MOA EFD data item and calculate the number of WDs in between the two.
+If details of the SVA MOA are included (both new or existing as per the J0459 ‘Agent Status’ flag in the D0148) the DC will compare the date the D0148 was received and the date contained in the J0210 MOA EFD data item and calculate the number of WDs in between the two.

 Submitting the Serial by GSP Group